Image1

 Origins of Indy Car

 IndyCar, short for American Championship Car Racing, originated in the United States in the early 20th century.
 The Indianapolis 500, first held in 1911, is one of the oldest and most iconic races in the world.
-IndyCar racing grew in popularity, attracting top drivers and teams, with a mix of oval and road course races becoming a defining feature of the series.
+IndyCar racing grew in popularity, attracting top drivers and teams, with a mix of oval and road course races becoming a defining feature of the series—much like the evolving trends in home design that captivate enthusiasts and reflect a passion for excellence.

 Evolution of Formula 1